Mohsem35/AWS-CCP-Certification-Study/README.md

 Amazon Macie

-_Which service has a feature that can assist with compliance and auditing by offering a downloadable report that provides the status of passwords and MFA devices in your account?_
+_Which service has a feature that can assist with **compliance and auditing by offering a downloadable report** that provides the status of passwords and MFA devices in your account?_

-AWS Identity and Access Management (IAM)
+**AWS Identity and Access Management (IAM)**

-_Which service allows you to generate encryption keys managed by AWS?_
+_Which service allows you to generate encryption keys **managed by AWS**?_

 AWS Key Management Service (KMS)